inframanufaktur/eleventy-plugin-clean-urls/README.md

 ## What does this do?

-This package adds a transform to your `eleventyConfig` which removes those pesk tracking params (such as `utm_campaign` or `fbclid`) from links in your HTML.
+This package adds a transform to your `eleventyConfig` which removes those pesky tracking params (such as `utm_campaign` or `fbclid`) from links in your HTML.

 ## How do I use this?